 Principles for the management of Norges Bank’s foreign exchange reserves

-Laid down by Norges Bank's Executive Board on 23 January 2013, pursuant to Section 10, first paragraph, and Section 24 of the Norges Bank Act.
-Last amended on 21 November 2018.
+Laid down by Norges Bank’s Executive Board on 23 January 2013, pursuant to the Norges Bank Act.
+Last amended on 26 January 2022.

 1.1 In these principles, foreign exchange reserves refer to that portion of Norges Bank's foreign exchange assets that are available to and controlled by the monetary policy authorities and that can be used for foreign exchange market transactions .
 In addition, foreign exchange reserves include a petroleum buffer portfolio used for transfers of foreign exchange to, and withdrawals of foreign exchange from, the Government Pension Fund Global (GPFG).